-The increase in cost is based on the increased material, data, and maintenance cost needed to perform annual preventative maintenance on the weather stations projected to be installed.
+PacifiCorp utilized a new weather station maintenance contractor beginning in 2023.
+The projected costs for 2025 in the 2023-2025 Base WMP were forecasted based on 2022 actuals and have been refined in the 2025 Update The increase in cost is based on the new contractor costs including increased material, data, and maintenance cost needed to perform annual preventative maintenance on the weather stations projected to be installed.